DaniloBabovic/CubeSnake/readme.txt

 Snake Cube solution for Crome browser in WebGL 3D using tree.js. http://en.wikipedia.org/wiki/Snake_cube
-This is mt playGround for webGl.
+This is my playGround for WebGl.
 Use Chrome browser an enjoy.